Agricultural Literacy Curriculum Matrix

 - water (not too much and not too little)

 - temperature (not too warm and not too cold)

-- soil (provides nutrients, holds water, and supports plant roots)
+- nutrients (provided by soil which also holds water and supports plant roots)

 - Ask students to identify whether each of these things needed for plant growth is living or nonliving.
 Discuss how living plants depend on nonliving things.